clj500/clj500/README.md

 - I’m currently working on getting my Bachelor's degree in Software Engineering ♡
 - I’m currently learning C++, Systems C, and how to work with UNIX-like operating systems 🌱
-- I’m looking for help with developing my programming skills further and learning how to implement more efficent systems
+- I’m looking for help with developing my programming skills further and learning how to implement more efficient systems

 - 💬 Ask me about anything :)